Cyber Partisans: History and actions

+According to Yuliana Shametavets (Юлиана Шеметовец) on 26 April 2024, Cyberpartisans stated on their website that they had penetrated the Belarus KGB computer network in fall 2023 accessing the files of 8,600 Belarus KGB employees and that, beginning in February 2024, Cyber Partisans had suppressed the Belarus KGB computer network for at least two months and that this "was a response" to the Belarus KGB chief Ivan Tertel because "The KGB is carrying out the largest political repressions in the history of the country and must answer for it" and added that "We work to save the lives of Belarusians, and not to destroy them, like the repressive Belarusian special services do."

+In July 2025, Cyber Partisans, together with the Ukrainian hacker group Silent Crow, hacked the Russian state airline Aeroflot IT infrastructure.
+The groups obtained passengers' personal data and caused delays and cancellations of multiple flight.

-Response from Lukashenko regime
+Response from Belarusian authorities

 In a speech on state TV in July 2021, head of the Belarusian KGB Ivan Tertel blamed "foreign special services" for cyberattacks on government targets.

-In 2021, the Belarusian government (through the Belarusian Supreme Court and Ministry of Internal Affairs) declared the information resources Cyber-Partizans, its subsidiary project Cyber-Leaks, and all their Telegram channels to be "extremist" organisations.
+In 2021, the Belarusian government (through the Belarusian Supreme Court and Ministry of Internal Affairs) declared the information resources Cyber-Partizans, its subsidiary project Cyber-Leaks, and all their Telegram channels to be an "extremist" group and a terrorist organization.
 Creating or participating in such a group is a crime in Belarus.

 Reactions and analysis

-Anthropologist Gabriella Coleman, a professor at McGill University and an expert on hacktivism and the Anonymous, commented to Bloomberg: “I don't think there are a lot of parallels to this, that they are so sophisticated and are attacking on multiple levels, it’s not something I’ve seen before except in the movies.”
+Anthropologist Gabriella Coleman, a professor at McGill University and an expert on hacktivism and the Anonymous, commented to Bloomberg: "I don't think there are a lot of parallels to this, that they are so sophisticated and are attacking on multiple levels, it's not something I've seen before except in the movies."

-According to associate professor Tetyana Lokot of Dublin City University, who specializes in protest and digital rights issues in Eastern Europe, “If ever Lukashenko ends up facing prosecution in the International Criminal Court, for example, these records are going to be incredibly important.”
+According to associate professor Tetyana Lokot of Dublin City University, who specializes in protest and digital rights issues in Eastern Europe, "If ever Lukashenko ends up facing prosecution in the International Criminal Court, for example, these records are going to be incredibly important."

-The group has been praised by the Belarusian opposition, including Franak Viačorka, a senior adviser to exiled opposition leader Sviatlana Tsikhanouskaya.
-Andrei Sannikov, a former Belarusian diplomat and a candidate at the 2010 presidential election in Belarus, in an interview to MIT Technology Review said that "They’re making the regime’s crimes transparent.
-The information they’re getting by hacking the state really is very eloquent in witnessing the criminal activities of the regime against the citizens."
+The group was praised by the Belarusian opposition, including Franak Viačorka, a senior adviser to exiled opposition leader Sviatlana Tsikhanouskaya.
+Andrei Sannikov, a former Belarusian diplomat and a candidate at the 2010 presidential election in Belarus, in an interview to MIT Technology Review said that "They’re making the regime's crimes transparent.
+The information they're getting by hacking the state really is very eloquent in witnessing the criminal activities of the regime against the citizens."

 The group was the subject of the BBC Radio 4 series Digital Human episode that aired in March 2022.